molikto/mlang/README.md

 our value is untyped, higher order abstract syntax

-we represent recursive references directly by recursive data structure
+we represent recursive references directly by recursive data structure, with a trick of mutation and nulls

-because recursive definitions is always terminating, this means all recursive references is guarded. this allows us to directly model recursive reference in a direct way (model recursive references as recursive references in host language, or, hoas for recursive references)

-this means non-guarded recursive references will be rejected by evaluator, which is a acceptable minor detail

-a recursive type like `nat` is ok because we consider the record and constructor fields all as guarded by a "multi closure", or a closure with a list of values

 unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to stuck values. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big